 Welcome to the Geneva Centre on Knowledge Governance

-The Geneva Centre on Knowledge Governance conducts research and provides technical support and training from our offices in the Geneva Graduate Institute.
-We are focused on information justice and knowledge equity within and between countries.
+The Centre on Knowledge Governance conducts research and provides technical support and training from offices in the heart of International Geneva.
+Our work promotes information justice and knowledge equity within and between countries.
+The Centre coordinates a network of scholars and research institutes around the world and we provide support to government delegations and non-governmental organisations.

-We have a blog, a series of research papers, and an online learning course.
+We publish a blog, a series of research papers, an online learning course and videos.and we host public events.

 Research